mh-anwar/StayFocused/README.md

-# mv3-extension-boilerplate
+# FocusGuard

-Basic boilerplate for MV3 Extensions
+Firefox alternative to StayFocusd.